vatsaaa/mcpoax/mcpoax.md

 - **Constraint definitions** that specify operational limitations and requirements
 - **Usage examples** that demonstrate appropriate invocation patterns

 This semantic richness enables AI agents to make more intelligent decisions about tool selection and sequencing, potentially reducing trial-and-error API calls and improving workflow effectiveness.
-Unlike traditional API documentation optimized for human developers, MCP's semantic descriptions are structured specifically for machine consumption and reasoning.
+Unlike traditional API documentation optimized for human developers, semantic descriptions of MCP are structured specifically for machine consumption and reasoning.

 ### Alternative Implementation Approaches